 The benefits are often realized as soft cost savings.
 It can be difficult to create a compelling business case as a result, especially given the substantial resources required to implement full end-to-end visibility among all involved, including transportation management systems (TMS), order management systems (OMS), warehouse management systems (WMS) and enterprise resource planning (ERP) systems.
 So, the challenge with supply chain visibility is not whether to dedicate resources, but where and how much.

 How to Improve Supply Chain Visibility

 Supply chain visibility itself can be a difficult concept to unpack in a way that everyone agrees.
-For the purposes of simplicity, it can be broken down to three different stages and three orders of magnitude within each stage.
+For simplicity, it can be broken down into three different stages and three orders of magnitude within each stage.
 In reality, the picture is not so clear, and there are times when a certain situation does not fit so cleanly into a specific stage or level of magnitude.

-In order to consider where to invest first for greatest ROI, organizations should consider three stages of visibility as they occur during a shipment’s life cycle.
-The first area is the order level, when a specific quantity of a product is requested.
+To consider where to invest first for the greatest ROI, organizations should consider three stages of visibility as they occur during a shipment’s life cycle.
+The first area is the order level when a specific quantity of a product is requested.
 Next is the in-transit level which represents the physical movement of the items.
 Last is the invoice and audit stage which is where the transaction among buyers, sellers, and contracted LSPs is completed.

 - Manually (through spreadsheets, emails, and phone calls)

 - Automatically (by system events entered by the user)

 - Integrated Approach (messages and information exchanged by independent but connected systems and supply chain visibility software)